Board of Directors Biographies

 For a decade, Ms. Javian curated a critically acclaimed concert series for LiveConnections at World Cafe Live, featuring boundary-crossing collaborations and emphasizing newly commissioned music blending styles and cultures.
 She has also curated performances for Intercultural Journeys, an organization that promotes peace and cultural dialogue through music; and works with Curtis students to create concerts for families and new audiences through innovative partnerships with arts organizations across Philadelphia.

 Ms. Javian is frequently asked to speak about social entrepreneurship and community-based work, and has contributed to several books on these subjects.
 She has presented at numerous universities and conservatories; has consulted with organizations such as the Philadelphia Orchestra, the New World Symphony, the Atlanta Symphony Orchestra, and the Savannah Music Festival; and has led workshops for programs across the U.S., Europe, and Asia.
-Ms. Javian currently serves on the boards of two music education nonprofits, Project 440 and the VOCES8 Foundation in the U.S.
+Ms. Javian currently also serves on the board of the VOCES8 Foundation in the U.S.

 A graduate of the Curtis Institute of Music, Ms. Javian studied double bass with Harold Robinson.
 She joined the Curtis faculty in 2011 and assumed her current position in 2016.